Senator Feinstein has a long history of fighting to protect workers’ rights in the workplace and has a strong pro-labor record.

 - Senator Feinstein is also a champion of workforce development.

-- She has supported funding for the Workforce Innovation and Opportunity Act programs, introduced a resolution to recognize September 2017 as National Workforce Development Month.
-She is a cosponsor of the Community College to Career Fund Act in 2017 to encourage career training partnerships.
-And she sent letters urging business groups to prioritize workforce development initiatives.
+- She has supported funding for the Workforce Innovation and Opportunity Act programs, introduced resolutions to recognize September as National Workforce Development Month, cosponsored the Community College to Career Fund Act in 2017 to encourage career training partnerships, and sent letters urging business groups to prioritize workforce development initiatives.

 Protecting workers and worker rights

-- Senator Feinstein opposes so-called “right-to-work” laws, which undermine unions.
+- Senator Feinstein opposes so-called “right-to-work” laws and other efforts to undermine unions.

 - Senator Feinstein has joined her colleagues to urge the Chairman of the Senate Armed Services Committee to maintain provisions prioritizing worker protections and responsible contractors in the National Defense Authorization Act.